swcarpentry/board/subcommittees/local-group/local_regional_mentor_communities.md

 	1. one or two calls on the selected day?
 1. Create communication channels, archives and associated information tools and or methods (Feb 2017, after committee meets)
 1. Begin monthly calls.
 (Mar 2017)
 1. Evaluate effectiveness of the group and determine continuing or termination of group after agreed upon time.
+Suggest Jan 2018

 #### Time line

 See above in Steps

-1. #### Metrics
+#### Metrics

 1. Monthly meeting attendance
 1. Established number of blog reports from participating members.
 1. Schedules of activities and local participant counts of members who set up local mentoring groups